 This time is strange, it’s stressful, and it’s easy to get caught up in a whirlwind of anxiety.
 Everyone has their own way of coping with this new reality of Coronavirus, and there’s a lot going on in our country and the world that can get overwhelming.
-We hope that one of these tips strikes a cord with you and helps you not just survive through this time, but thrive through it.
+We hope that one of these tips strikes a cord with you and helps you not just survive through this time, but also learn to start thriving at home.
 When you take care of yourself, you’re better able to take care of others.

 Need help starting?
 There are several apps available that help to bring some structure to meditations – especially helpful if you don’t normally practice this.
 Utilizing yoga videos online or finding some calming nature sounds or music can be really helpful to direct your focus and keep your mind from wandering while trying to be still.